SUSPENSION TUNING MODULE (STM)

 TIME DOMAIN PERFORMANCE INDEX:

-NOTE: In RELEASE 8.0 in the Time Domain Analysis, the Ride Model does permit the wheel to lift off.
-The car can actually "jump".
-Performance Metrics are divided into Body and Wheel KPI's.
-All Body related KPI's describe objective measures for judging/describing the time behavior of the oscillation.
-The maximum vertical acceleration can be used for trade-offs or to confront comfort aspects of variants.
+NOTE: From RELEASE 8.0 onward, in the time domain analysis, the ride model permits the wheel to lift off.
+The car can actually "jump."
+Performance metrics are divided into body and wheel key performance indicators (KPIs).
+All body-related KPIs describe objective measures for judging/describing the time behavior of the oscillation.
+The maximum vertical acceleration can be used for trade-offs or to assess comfort aspects of variants.

 Last but not least there the tool does contain graphical representation of Accelerations, Velocities and Displacements for the Center of Gravity.